 Technology Trends on Business Travel

 Although Millennials and Generation Z use more books and watch fewer videos online than their older counterparts, their status as digital natives is driving technological trends across the travel industry.
-Due to their technology trends and the fact that Millennials are now the largest generation in the workforce, mobile and social technologies are impacting business travel in new ways.
+Due to their strides in technology, and the fact that Millennials are now the largest generation in the workforce, mobile and social technologies are impacting business travel in new ways.

 We will look at how the technological trends change or don't, the business travel decisions of the generations in the rest of this piece.

 80% of Baby Boomers do not use social tools for managing hotel or Airbnb stays; however, nearly 80% of Millennials do use them.
-If you have a mixed generational group traveling together, it is important to keep in mind that something as simple as accommodations might not be simple.
+If you have a mixed generational group traveling together, it is vital to keep accommodations in mind.

 Eating Out While On Business